PANWANG2014/TEST/README.md

     | Exosomal data | Paired miRNA-mRNA expression profiles of blood exosomes from prostate cancer patient and healthy person|
     | ESCC data | Paired miRNA-mRNA expression profiles from 119 ESCC (esophageal squamous cell carcinoma) patients and associated clinical information |

-	The expression data files are provided in a compressed file [DATA.7z](https://www.dropbox.com/sh/aa0k59j39nftmo9/AAALFIiSpicrAEn8nRUJRjUWa?dl=0).
-Detailed descriptions of these files are provided in the **MATERIALS AND METHODS** of the paper.<br>
+	The expression data files are provided in a compressed file [DATA.7z](https://www.dropbox.com/sh/aa0k59j39nftmo9/AAALFIiSpicrAEn8nRUJRjUWa?dl=0).<br>

+Detailed descriptions of the above files are provided in the **MATERIALS AND METHODS** of the paper.<br>
 ---
 ### <a name="6">4.
 Examples of predicted results</a><br>
 miRACLe provides both population-level result and individual-level result, and it outputs the top 1% ranked MMIs in default.
 To show as an example, [Here](https://github.com/PANWANG2014/miRTIGO/blob/master/Predicted_results.7z) we provide the detailed population-level results of the top 5000 predicted MMIs for each of the 32 TCGA cancer types and the individual-level results of the top 5000 predictions for the NCI-60 cell panel.